chrisdevisser/stdx/README.md

-### Overview
+Overview
+=

 This is a set of C++ utilities implemented using only the standard headers.
 Boost is a slight possibility if something would really benefit from it.
 All headers have a .hh extension.
-This is very reliant on C++11 and will become more reliant on C++14 as more features become available.
+This is reliant on C++14.

-### Compiling
+Compiling
+=

-The code compiles with GCC 4.8.1 and the following options:
+The code compiles with Clang 3.5 and the following options:

     -std=c++1y -Wall -Wextra -pedantic-errors

-### Documentation
+Documentation
+=

 You can read the documentation [here](doc/doc_home.md).

-### License
+License
+=

 All of the source code is distributed under the Boost Software License: